nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 MoneyGoWhere is a financial planner to help you manage your finances.

+## Quick Start

+1. Ensure that ```Java 11``` is installed on your system.
+    1. Execute the command ```java --version``` in your terminal window.
+    2. Verify that the version of Java installed is ```Java 11```.
+2. Ensure that you have write permissions for the directory in which you are executing the program.

-## Understanding the command syntax
+## Understanding the Command Syntax

-Capitalised words represents the values included in the respective commands.

-Arguments given without brackets are **mandatory** arguments.
+* Arguments given without square brackets denote **mandatory** arguments.

-Arguments given with brackets are **optional** arguments.
+* Arguments given with square brackets denote **optional** arguments.
+* Argument values with spaces should be enclosed with double quotes.
+* Argument values with a double quote can be escaped by prepending an additional double quote.

 ### Example: `Add-Expense`